Bookports/Bookports/doc/IDEAS.md

 ## Language

-Java awill be used for the server component.

-It will use h
-Scala will be used for the server component.
+Java and Spring will be used for the server component.

 The server component will run on the Apache Tomcat platform.